numbersprotocol/fb-json2table/README.md

    In order to analyze your Facebook data, you first need to get a copy of your data from Facebook.
 Please follow the [instruction](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav) provided by Facebook and download.
 [This post](https://www.wired.com/story/download-facebook-data-how-to-read/) also provide good instructions of how to download your own Facebook data and how it will look like.

-   The downloaded data is a big zip archive with the size from a hundred MB to a fea GB.
+   The downloaded data is a big zip archive with the size from a hundred MB to a few GB.
 Be patient and unzip the archive.
-The `path of the root folder` which contains all JSON files is the `PATH_OF_JSON` you need to execute the example below.
+The **path of the root folder** which contains all JSON files will be the `PATH_OF_JSON` you need to execute the example below.

 The tree structure of the folder should look like

 ```